elasfarc/Newsweek-clone/README.md

 # Newsweek clone

 This is the 7th collaborative project from Microverse program.
-It is a clone of the Newsweek.com with main focus on the using Bootstrap
+It is a clone of the Newsweek.com with main focus on using Bootstrap

 ![screenshot](./project-screenshot.png)